I'm Malcolm Keating.

 (2) With Bhāṭṭa Mīmāṃsā: How do we make sense of metaphorical, non-referential, etc. language?

 - Reason in an Uncertain World: Nyāya Philosophers on Argumentation and Living Well.
 Oxford University Press.
-In production, expected 2025 publication date.
+In production, expected late-2024 publication date.

-- Classical Sanskrit for Everyone.
+- Classical Sanskrit for Everyone: A Guide for Absolute Beginners.
 Hackett Publishing.
-In production, expected late 2024 publication date.
+In production, expected mid-2024 publication date.

 Work in Progress